nus-cs2113-AY2223S2/tp/docs/team/samueltansw.md

 ensuring the working of the product.
 5. Helped with some parts of exception handling for SaveExpense and SaveBudget classes.
 6. Implemented **almost all** the [exception](https://github.com/AY2223S2-CS2113-F13-2/tp/tree/master/src/main/java/seedu/brokeMan/exception) classes to determine the error messages displayed to users when invalid inputs are entered.
-7. Implemented the **entire** [Messages](https://github.com/AY2223S2-CS2113-F13-2/tp/blob/master/src/main/java/seedu/brokeMan/common/Messages.java) class under the common package which contains the various messages to be displayed to user.
+7. Implemented the **almost all** the [Messages](https://github.com/AY2223S2-CS2113-F13-2/tp/blob/master/src/main/java/seedu/brokeMan/common/Messages.java) class under the common package which contains the various messages to be displayed to user.
 8. Handled **almost all** the exceptions for the program to prevent crashing.
 Most of the exceptions handling are done in the Parser class.
 9. Implemented most of the JUnit tests for [ParserTest.java](https://github.com/AY2223S2-CS2113-F13-2/tp/blob/master/src/test/java/seedu/brokeMan/parser/ParserTest.java).